Compliance and regulatory risk

 What is the difference between compliance and regulatory risk?

-Compliance risk relates to the potential of your business to violate a law or regulation.
+While regulatory risk relates to a potential change in laws and regulations, compliance risk relates to the potential of your business to violate existing laws or regulations.
 Often, compliance risk results from:

 - insufficient control systems